-So, share your fears and your thoughts during this time and share your caregiving responsibilities – you and your senior parent(s) will be much better off and will be able to enjoy these final years in a better place!
+So, share your fears and your thoughts during this time and share your caregiving responsibilities.
+You will be a better caregiver and your aging family member will be much better off and will be able to enjoy these final years in a better place!

 Some Books I Can Recommend

 Put Your Mask On First: The Caregiver’s Guide To Self Care by Dr. Gary Bradt and Scott Silknitter